F0lak/dm_open_ref/ref/DM/preprocessor/error.md

 +   #error Text
 <!-- -->
 **Args:**
-+   Text+ an error message to display
++   Text: an error message to display

 The #error directive halts compilation and displays the